 Type 2 diabetes is a serious, lifelong condition where your blood glucose level is too high.
 This is because your body doesn't make enough of a hormone called insulin, or the insulin doesn't work properly.

-Around 90% of people living with diabetes in the UK have Type 2 diabetes.
+Around 90 per cent of people living with diabetes in the UK have Type 2 diabetes.
 Type 2 diabetes starts gradually, usually later in life, although people are being diagnosed at a younger age.
 It is the most common type of diabetes in adults.

 What causes Type 2 diabetes?